mohitsc/NRDC-EE-model/README.md

 California Lighting & Appl.
 Saturation Survey (CLASS), Residential baseline study of 1,987 homes across California, DNV GL 2012
 California Energy Commission: Residential Appliance Saturation Survey 2009 Dataset for housing numbers and gas/electric WH density data

+Useful EnergyStar description of HPWH: “To move the heat, heat pumps work like a refrigerator in reverse.
+While a refrigerator pulls heat from inside a box and dumps it into the surrounding room, a stand-alone air-source heat pump water heater pulls heat from the surrounding air and dumps it -- at a higher temperature -- into a tank to heat water.”

 --------------------------------------------------------------------------------------------------------------------------------------
 Github system and planning to review the model:
 Enables version control